Cider press. Own cider production business. How to make cider carbonated

 • With a fully charged battery, the travel distance is 112 km;

-• Permissible payload - 180 kg, i.e. is the weight of the pilot, passenger and cargo.
+• The permissible payload is 180 kg, i.e. This is the weight of the pilot, passenger and cargo.

 Price

-The Workhorse plans for later models to use autonomous control, but for now it's a joystick controller.
-Those who wish should be ready for serial production by 2020.
+Workhorse plans to use autonomous control for later models, but for now it's a joystick controller.
+Those interested should be ready for serial production by 2020.
 In the meantime, they have time to collect the required amount - 200 thousand dollars.
 This will be the price of the first samples.

 Video